 change a user’s email address:

-Any Django tutorial can give you helpful advice on querying and formatting data from Zulip’s tables for inspection.
+Any Django tutorial can give you helpful advice on querying and formatting data from Zulip’s tables for inspection; Zulip’s own new feature tutorial should help you understand how the codebase is organized.

 We recommend against directly editing objects and saving them using